Rakeshgsekhar/react-microfrontend/README.md

+Run yarn install

-First up the screen application, goto mfa-application-frontend and run: lerna run dev --parallel --stream
+Up the screen application, goto mfa-application-frontend and run: lerna run dev --parallel --stream

 Then, up the navbar in mfa-common-frontend, goto mfa-common-frontend and run: